Y’all need to make this smashed bacon double cheeseburger recipe, friends!

 Here’s what you’ll need to make the best bacon cheeseburgers you’ll ever have.
 And if I’m wrong, you know where to find me!

-- ground chuck: For smashed burgers, I really do recommend 80/20 ground beef.
-You need that fat to maintain juiciness in such a thin burger.
-You can possibly get away with 85/15 if you use a little oil in your pan.
-But try 90/10 or 93/7, and you’ll definitely want to add some minced raw bacon into the mix to add in some extra fat
+- Ground chuck – For smash burgers, 80/20 ground beef is the way to go.
+You need that fat for juiciness in such a thin burger.
+If you use 85/15, add a little oil to the pan.
+90/10 or 93/7?
+You’ll want to mix in minced raw bacon to bring back some fat.

-- olive oil: You can substitute any oil here, really.
-Since you’re caramelizing at very low temperatures, you don’t have to be too concerned about the smoke point of your oil.
-You can even use bacon fat and/or butter.
-Or save a few calories and just toast the buns in a dry pan, in a toaster oven, or under your broiler
+- Olive oil – Or any oil, really.
+Since you’re caramelizing at low temps, smoke point doesn’t matter.
+You can even use bacon fat or butter.
+Want to save a few calories?
+Toast the buns dry in a pan, toaster oven, or under the broiler.

-- Worcestershire sauce: brings so much flavor and mixes really well with the burger juices to provide a simple yet magical sauce.
+- Worcestershire sauce – Brings depth and umami, mixing with the burger juices to create a simple yet magical sauce.
 Seriously.

-- Bacon and bacon fat: You can’t very well have a bacon burger without bacon.
-Use a nice thick-cut bacon that stands up to 2 patties worth of beef.
-I call for 3 strips per burger, but I will not send the burger police after you if you use more or less or even leave it off entirely.
-You’ll still have a Most Excellent double cheeseburger, regardless
+- Bacon + bacon fat – You can’t have a bacon burger without bacon.
+Use thick-cut bacon that stands up to two patties of beef.
+I call for 3 strips per burger, but I won’t send the burger police if you use more (or less).
+Pass on the bacon?
+You’ll still have a most excellent double cheeseburger.

-- Caremelize the onions, low and slow, until deeply golden brown.
+- Caramelize the onions, low and slow, until deeply golden brown.

 - Cook the bacon until crisp-chewy.
 You don’t want it to shatter when you bite into it.